AnonymerNiklasistanonym/RaspiForBeginners/README.md

 #### `nano`

-is a simple text editor
+is a simple text editor.

 ```
 pi@raspberrypi:~ $ nano